This topic provides a general overview of the Service Portal to get you started quickly.

-You can perform operations for one or more VMs from the My Resources page or for a single VM on the VM's summary page.
+You can perform operations for one or more services, such as VMs or databases, from the Applications page or for a single service on that service's summary page.

 When you select a service, the last-used operation is listed on the button.
-The drop-down menu lists the operations you have permission to run for the service's current state.
+The operations that the drop-down menu lists depend on the service type and the operations you have permission to run for the service's current state.

 - Select one or more services by clicking anywhere in a row except the blue hyperlinked service name.
 Ctrl-click or shift-click to select multiple services.